 Canon has addressed this with a new 460k-dot, 3in TFT LCD now featuring.
 Unfortunately the LCD screen doesn’t feature touch functionality, nor vari-angle technology, although for a DSLR in this price range that’s not hugely surprising.

 One of the major benefits of opting to go with Canon for your entry-level DSLR comes in the form on the accompanying optics.
-The 1200D arrives with a new 18-55mm f/3.5-5.6 lens featuring a newly developed image stabilisation system.
+The 1200D forms a off-the-shelf kit with Canon’s 18-55mm f/3.5-5.6 II lens complete with built-in image stabilisation.

 The kit lens is just the start of the story, however, as the main benefit is the sheer amount of lenses in the Canon eco-system – from affordable ‘next-step’ optics, to second hand bargains, all of which will be available to you should you opt for Canon.